Stove Top Chicken Ricotta Pasta is full of chicken, bacon, mushrooms and more. Bonus? It’s ready in less than 30 minutes!

 - 2 cup diced chicken

-- Deglaze the pan with chicken broth, stirring bottom of pan to get the flavorful bits up and into the sauce.
+Deglaze the pan with chicken broth, stirring the bottom of the pan to get the flavorful bits up and into the sauce.
 Cook 1 minute.

-- Sprinkle with green onions or parsley and serve hot.
+Sprinkle with green onions, parmesan, or parsley and serve hot.